elliotperviz/cmms/md/silicon/README.md

 - Any correlation function (e.g. to obtain transport properties such as diffusion, viscosity, conductivity)
 </details>

 Instead, we start from the *conventional* Si-diamond cell, containing 8 atoms.
 We have prepared two files, "BPOSCAR" and "Si.lmp".
-The former is the conventional cell in POSCAR (VASP) format, while the latter is defined in LAMMPS format.
+The former is the conventional cell in POSCAR (`vasp`) format, while the latter is defined in LAMMPS format.

 - Inspect "BPOSCAR" with `vim`/`less`/`cat` and visualize with `vesta`
 - Inspect "Si.lmp" with `vim`/`less`/`cat`